xiaozi/kaka/README.md

 2. Multi network environment?

    Just deploy multi kaka instance, and use different nsq channel, that will be OK.

+3. I don’t want to upload to qiniu

+   Just let the path empty.

 ### Development